Support for Attention Research Update is provided

 well on the program requires children to sustain their attention to a variety

-children with frequent feedback about their performance.
-Children thus
+with frequent feedback about their performance.
+Children thus receive

-receive extended practice in 'paying attention' for increasing periods to
+extended practice in 'paying attention' for increasing periods to tasks that

-tasks that become increasingly demanding and need to learn to sustain their
+become increasingly demanding and need to learn to sustain their attention

-attention in order to do well.
-Unlike neurofeedback treatment,however,
+in order to do well.
+Unlike neurofeedback treatment,however, no direct

 - Experimental Controls -